 However, the implications of the WannaCry ransomware attack – the ransom demand, loss of data, business down time and loss of reputation – has highlighted the importance of patch management.
 And a name-only patch-management system will not serve the purpose.
 It must be effective.

 The patch-management system must be compatible with the multiple operating systems, applications and endpoint devices.
 Many types of endpoint devices are used by employees in an enterprise.
 Linux, Windows, Mac, and Android OSs are used in devices.
 Further, various third-party applications, antivirus softwares, etc. are used.
-The patch-management system must be able to manage the patches on these entities.
+The windows patch-management system must be able to manage the patches on these entities.

 2. Effective Tracking